 Vera Bonaventura & Roberto Mainardi

-"Seed Bombing" is a trilogy and it is now on show at The Trauttmansdorf Gardens in Merano, Italy.
+"Seed Bombing" is a trilogy conceived and realized for the Trauttmansdorf Gardens in Merano, Italy.
 It was commissioned to explore the concept of Biodiversity for the ONU Decennial Theme.

-Our work consists on glass eggs ( bombs) full of seeds laying on different places: on the porfiry ground at the entrance of the Gardens; or suspended on the pond of the Knowledge and, at last, in the Glasshouse recently re-opened.
-Here, the install is made by the sound.
+The work consists on glass eggs ( bombs) full of seeds laying on different places: on the porfiry ground at the entrance of the Gardens; or suspended on the pond of the Knowledge and, at last, in the Glasshouse recently re-opened where the install is a sound-work.

 Officinadïdue's artistic project for the Trauttsmandorf Gardens focuses on Seed Bombing, a reforestation practice in use for several years and which has given rise to various forests in the world , for the ability to spread seeds and plants in large areas in a short time.
 Specifically, it concerns the use of airplanes that drop thousands of bombs made of humus and seeds (seed bombs) or small plants on dry, burnt or difficult-to-reach areas.